 At last count, there were more than 75 brands of natural lump charcoal available for sale.
 Let’s look at a couple of examples of good charcoal that are perfect for the home smoker.

 Rockwood Lump Charcoal is made from the highest-quality Missouri hickory, maple, and oak.
 Free of binders, chemicals, and fillers, this brand has a very slight wood flavor that will not overpower your food.
 It’s easy to light, is ready to go within 15 to 20 minutes, and burns relatively slowly to ensure an even cooking temperature.
-Moreover, it’s sourced from sustainable forests.
+Even better, it’s sourced from sustainable forests.

 There are versions of Royal Oak that use Argentinian, Brazilian, and Paraguayan wood, but the most common type you’ll find comes from trees grown right here in the United States of America.
 Royal Oak is probably as good as it gets.
 If you are looking for to add a subtle, natural rich flavor to your smoked meats, this is the brand for you!